orchetect/MIDIKit/Sources/MIDIKitCore/MIDIKitCore.docc/MIDIEvent-Utility.md

 # Utility Messages

+The MIDI 2.0 Spec provides a set of UMP transport-related utility messages, including jitter-reduction messages to help improve event timing.

-These messages are available only when using the MIDI 2.0 protocol.
+These messages are available only when using Universal MIDI Packets (UMP).

+- Note: This is an advanced feature.
+These messages are optional and not generally intended to be used by end users.
+Core MIDI already provides accurate timing at the system/driver level for devices and virtual endpoints and is more than sufficient in the majority of cases.

 ## Topics